Constellation Energy

-The company was known as Constellation Energy Group, (former NYSE ticker symbol CEG) a Fortune 500 company and one of the largest electricity producers in the United States, until a merger with Exelon in 2012.
-When the acquisition was approved by FERC, Constellation Energy's energy supply business was re-branded as Constellation, an Exelon company.
+The company was known as Constellation Energy Group (former NYSE ticker symbol CEG), a Fortune 500 company and one of the largest electricity producers in the United States, until a merger with Exelon in 2012.
+When FERC approved the acquisition, Constellation Energy's energy supply business was re-branded as Constellation, an Exelon company.
 As part of the 2012 merger, Baltimore Gas and Electric, the regulated utility operated by Constellation Energy, became a regulated utility operating under Exelon Utilities.
 The current iteration of the company was founded in 2022 after splitting off from Exelon.

 Before merging with Exelon, Constellation Energy Group operated more than 35 power plants in 11 states (mainly Maryland, Pennsylvania, New York, West Virginia, and California).
 Baltimore Gas and Electric created Constellation as a holding company in 1999.

 History

 On September 15, 2005, Constellation Energy announced a joint venture, UniStar Nuclear, with Areva to market the European Pressurized Reactor (EPR) in the United States.
-On December 19, 2005, FPL Group, Inc. announced the acquisition of Constellation Energy in a merger transaction valued at more than $11 billion as well as the fact that it would adopt Constellation Energy as its name for the post-merger entity.
-The merger was canceled on 25 October 2006.
+On December 19, 2005, FPL Group, Inc. announced the acquisition of Constellation Energy in a merger transaction valued at more than $11 billion, as well as the fact that it would adopt Constellation Energy as its name for the post-merger entity.
+The merger was canceled on October 25, 2006.

-On July 1, 2008, Constellation Energy bought uranium trading firm Nufcor International from AngloGold Ashanti and FirstRand International.
-A year later it was sold to Goldman Sachs.
+In July 2008, Constellation Energy bought uranium trading firm Nufcor International from AngloGold Ashanti and FirstRand International.

-In September 2008, after reports that Constellation Energy had exposure to Lehman Brothers following that firm's bankruptcy filing, Constellation's stock price dropped 56% in a single day.
+On September 15, 2008, after reports that Constellation had exposure to Lehman Brothers following that firm's bankruptcy filing, Constellation's stock price dropped 56% in a single day.
 The massive drop led the New York Stock Exchange to halt trading in Constellation.
 The next day, as the stock fell as low as $13 a share, the company announced it was hiring Morgan Stanley and UBS to advise it on "strategic alternatives" suggesting a buyout.
-While French power company Electricite de France (EDF), which already owned 9.5% of Constellation's shares, bid for the company, Constellation ultimately agreed to a buyout by MidAmerican Energy, part of Berkshire Hathaway.
-However, on December 17, 2008, the firm canceled its merger with Berkshire Hathaway and opted to sell its nuclear energy assets to EDF.
+On September 17, 2008, Constellation accepted an offer of $4.7 billion by MidAmerican Energy, a subsidiary of Berkshire Hathaway, but ultimately canceled the deal on December 17, 2008, in favor of a $4.5 billion buyout from French power company Electricite de France (EDF).

+In January 2009, Constellation Energy announced it would sell the majority of its London-based international commodities business to an affiliate of Goldman Sachs for an undisclosed price.

 In April 2010, Constellation Energy closed its agreement with Clipper Windpower to acquire the Criterion Wind Project in Garrett County, Maryland, and to purchase 28 Clipper Liberty 2.5-MW wind turbines for the project.
 Construction was completed in December 2010.
 In May 2010, the firm acquired two natural gas combined-cycle generation facilities in Texas from Houston-based Navasota Holdings.
 The $365 million transaction included the Colorado Bend Energy Center, a 550-MW facility near Wharton, Texas, and Quail Run Energy Center, a 550-MW facility near Odessa, Texas.
 The purchase added 1,100 MW of capacity.

 On April 28, 2011, Exelon announced its intention to purchase Constellation Energy.
 The merger was completed on March 12, 2012.